mathie/mathie.github.io/_posts/2012-01-29-symlink-corruption-on-mac-os-x.markdown

 title: Symlink corruption on Mac OS X
 redirect_from: "/2012/01/29/symlink-corruption-on-mac-os-x/"
 category: Ops
-tags: mac os x, lion, symlinks, corruption, imac, thunderbolt, promise, genius bar
+tags:
+  - mac os x
+  - lion
+  - symlinks
+  - corruption
+  - imac
+  - thunderbolt
+  - promise
+  - genius bar
 ---
 Mac OS X on my desktop computer (a newish 27" iMac, using a Promise Thunderbolt disk array for the root filesystem) seems to be having filesystem troubles.
 I notice it through symlinks going awry, though I'm sure they're not the only victim.
 I tidied all the errant symlinks up two weeks ago, hoping it was a temporary glitch, but they're back again today.
 Here's an example: